Behavioral-Health-Network/famcare-sql-toolkit/docs/program-management-reports/epicc-candidates-for-re-engagement-or-dismissal.md

     - `ETWOW.PROGRAM_PARTICIPATION_TWOW_DESCRIPTION` is `NULL`
     - `EIC.PROGRAM_PARTICIPATION_IC_DESCRIPTION` is `NULL`
     - `EREF.PROGRAM_PARTICIPATION_REFERRAL_DESCRIPTION` <> `'Eligible For Services'`
-7. OR has Initial Contact program participation recorded as either 'Enrolled With EPICC' or is 'Already Enrolled In SUD Services' and is flagged for re-engagement at Thirty-Day based because program participation is 'Transfer to Re-Engagement Specialist' with missing subsequent follow-up forms
+7. OR has Initial Contact program participation recorded as either 'Enrolled With EPICC' or is 'Already Enrolled In SUD Services' and is flagged for re-engagement at Thirty-Day based because program participation is 'Transfer to Re-Engagement Specialist' with missing subsequent follow-up forms and with the 3-month program participation descriptions being `NULL`
     - `EIC.PROGRAM_PARTICIPATION_IC_DESCRIPTION` `LIKE 'Enrolled%'`
     - `ETHIRTYD.CLIENT_STATUS_THIRTY_DAY` = `'Transfer To Re-Engagement Specialist'`
-    - At least one of the following is `NULL`:
     - `ETHREEM.PROGRAM_PARTICIPATION_THREEM_DESCRIPTION`
-      - `ESIXM.PROGRAM_PARTICIPATION_SIXM_DESCRIPTION`

 ## Changelog

+- **2025-12-01**: Updates logic to normalize program participation values across legacy (`'Engaged'`, `'Not Engaged'`) and current (`'Engaged With EPICC'`, `'Not Participating In EPICC Program'`).
+Updates all logic to treat these pairs equivalently in the `HAVING` clause.
+Clarifies Condition 7 to require only that 3‑Month program participation descriptions to be NULL when IC program participation is either `'Enrolled With EPICC'` or `'Already Enrolled In SUD Services'` and client status at 30-day interval is `'Transfer To Re-Engagement Specialist'`, preventing rows where this is true from dropping out because the report previously required program participation at 30-day to be `NULL` and simplifying the logic given that program participation at 6-month is irrelevant if the program participation at 3-month is `NULL`.
 - **2025-11-04**: Adds extended logic breakdown to the documentation file.
 - **2025-08-18**: Adds Markdown frontmatter to replace the non-machine-readable tags.
 - **2025-08-12**: Merges dismissal and re-engagement logic back into unified report at the request of EPICC leadership staff; added re-engagement detection condition to the `HAVING` clause; updated joins to use `Q_PROVIDERPLACEMENT_BHN` with `LEFT JOIN` to accommodate imported rows. `ENROLLMENT_STARTING_DATE` and other columns were updated to reflect the naming in the view.